prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

 ``too-many-open-partitions.max-buckets-per-writer``       The maximum buckets count per writer configured on the control and the
                                                           test cluster.
 ``too-many-open-partitions.cluster-size-expiration``      The time limit of the test cluster size being cached.
+``structured-column.failure-resolver.enabled``            Whether to enable the failure resolver for column mismatches of
+                                                          structured-type columns.
 ========================================================= ======================================================================